icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Gendarme](https://www.mono-project.com/docs/tools+libraries/tools/gendarme) — Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET).
 - [Infer#](https://github.com/microsoft/infersharp) — InferSharp (also referred to as Infer#) is an interprocedural and  scalable static code analyzer for C#.
 Via the capabilities of Facebook's Infer,  this tool detects null pointer dereferences and resource leaks.
 - [NDepend](http://www.ndepend.com) :copyright: — Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
-- [Puma Scan](https://pumasecurity.io) — Puma Scan provides real time secure code analysis for common vulnerabilities (XSS, SQLi, CSRF, LDAPi, crypto, deserialization, etc.) as development teams write code in Visual Studio.
+- [Puma Scan](https://pumasecurity.io) — 当开发团队在 Visual Studio 中编写代码时，Puma Scan 为常见漏洞（XSS、SQLi、CSRF、LDAPi、加密、反序列化等）提供实时安全代码分析.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) — A collection of 190+ analyzers and 190+ refactorings for C#, powered by Roslyn.
 - [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) :warning: — A collection of static analyzers based on Roslyn that integrates with VS.
 - [Wintellect.Analyzers](https://github.com/Wintellect/Wintellect.Analyzers) — .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.